Filed under:

 Why should I be hopeful and believe that it would be all right?
 Why should I make art?
 Why should I believe in love, in magic?
 Why should I even live when there's no point and we are all cosmic dust and meaningless eventually?

 This was the answer I needed.
 Believing is not about the truthness of the statement, it never was, but about the believer.
-Because we are here to inspire, make the Earth a better place than it was before, and tell stories of hope, of magic and ways of the Universe, of good triumphing over evil, of true love comforting us and making us feel safe.
+Because we are here to inspire, make Earth a better place than it was before, and tell stories of hope, of magic and ways of the Universe, of good triumphing over evil, of true love comforting us and making us feel safe.
 We all know the counter arguments to everything.
-We know the right questions to disturb the beliefs and faith and bring people to their knees, call them idiots, blind.
+We know the right questions and statements to disturb the beliefs and faith and bring people to their knees, call them idiots, blind.
 We love to debate and we know we are good at it.
 But we should believe in those things anyway, regardless of logic and our better-judgment, because these are the things worth believing in.

 The old man character says this as a tease for the whole speech that he usually gives to young men.
 The whole speech, however, is never told in the movie.
-But then again, what can possibly be equal to what this is teasing.
+But then again, what can possibly be equal to what this is teasing?

 Read also: